deutschlab/mixed-polarity-paper/MSB-and-Post-on-MSB-pipeline/MSB_pipeline/README.md

 cluster_info_output.ftr
 ```

-This file is saved in the MSB project folder and contains the clustered synapse information.
+This file is saved in the `MSB-and-Post-on-MSB-pipeline` folder and contains the clustered synapse information.

 ## Notes